When we start talking about the biggest and longest beaches in the world it’s best to first set some parameters.

 If you’re ever in the area, don’t pass up the chance to visit Ninety Mile Beach.

-If the ozzies have got one, you can probably guess the kiwis have got one too.
-Another 90-mile beach but in neighboring New Zealand this time instead of Australia, this beach sits on the northern tip of New Zealand’s north island.
+If the Ozzies have got one, you can probably guess the kiwis have got one too, and it is the longest beach on the two islands.
+Another ninety-mile beach but in neighboring New Zealand this time instead of Australia, this beach sits on the northern tip of New Zealand’s north island.

 The beach is actually 88 miles long but it doesn’t quite have the same ring to it as a ninety-mile beach.
 Most of the land behind it is uninhabited and full of huge sand dunes.
 You can rent a 4×4 and cruise down the beach exploring, fishing, and surfing.